 Tours are currently available for each home on a virtual basis.

-We welcome families to contact the home to arrange a date and time for a member of the local leadership team to show the facility to you via your video conferencing application of choice (Skype, Whatsapp, Zoom, Google Hangouts etc.).
+“We welcome families to contact the home to arrange a date and time for a member of the local leadership team to show the facility via a video conferencing app,” Michelle adds.

-We also offer extended phone conversations with the team to answer any questions you may have about services, fees, accommodation and facility features, in lieu of a physical visit to the home.
+“We also offer extended phone conversations with the team to answer any questions people may have about services, fees, accommodation and facility features, in lieu of a physical visit to the home.”

-We look forward to the easing of visiting restrictions and anticipate this should be occurring in the very near future.
-However, for now the lives of the residents in our care is paramount.
+“We look forward to the easing of visiting restrictions and anticipate this should be occurring in the very near future.
+However, for now, the lives of the residents in our care is paramount.”